dlang-community/SDLang-D/HOWTO.md

 How to use SDLang-D (Tutorial / API Overview)
 =============================================

-SDLang-D offers two ways to work with SDLang: DOM style and StAX/Pull style.
+SDLang-D offers two ways to work with SDLang: DOM style and pull (aka StAX) style.
 DOM style is easier and more convenient and can both read and write SDLang.
-StAX/Pull style is faster and more efficient, although it's only used for reading SDLang, not writing it.
+Pull style is faster and more efficient, although it's only used for reading SDLang, not writing it.

 This document explains how to use SDLang-D in the DOM style.
-If you're familiar with StAX/Pull style parsing for other languages, such as XML, then SDLang-D's StAX/Pull parser should be fairly straightforward to understand.
-See [pullParseFile](http://semitwist.com/sdlang-d/sdlang/parser/pullParseFile.html) and [pullParseSource](http://semitwist.com/sdlang-d/sdlang/parser/pullParseSource.html) in the [API reference](http://semitwist.com/sdlang-d/sdlang.html) for details.
-You can also see SDLang-D's source as a real-world example, as the DOM parser is built directly on top of the StAX/Pull parser (just search ```parser.d``` for ```DOMParser```).
+If you're familiar with pull/StAX style parsing for other languages, such as XML, then SDLang-D's pull parser should be straightforward to understand.
+See [pullParseFile](http://semitwist.com/sdlang-d/sdlang/parser/pullParseFile.html) and [pullParseSource](http://semitwist.com/sdlang-d/sdlang/parser/pullParseSource.html) in the [API reference](http://semitwist.com/sdlang-d/sdlang.html) for details and a simple example.
+You can also see SDLang-D's source as a real-world example, as the DOM tree itself is built using the pull parser, in less than 50 lines of code (just search [`parser.d`](https://github.com/Abscissa/SDLang-D/blob/master/src/sdlang/parser.d) for ```DOMParser```).

 **Contents**
 - [Installation](#installation)